flutter/website/using-ide-vscode.md

 ### Updating the extension<a name="updating"/>

-Updates to the extension will be shipped on a regular basis.
-By default, VS Code will automatically update extensions when updates are available.
+Updates to the extension are shipped on a regular basis.
+By default, VS Code automatically updates extensions when updates are available.

 To install updates manually: